 Sudan Travel Health Advice

-For health in Sudan, visitors should ensure they are vaccinated against yellow fever, typhoid, tetanus, polio, measles, hepatitis A and meningococcal meningitis.
+For health in Sudan, visitors should ensure they are vaccinated against yellow fever, typhoid, hepatitis A and meningococcal meningitis.
 A yellow fever certificate is required by those arriving from an infected country.
 Malaria is rife, more so in the south of the country, and dengue fever occurs, so precautions against mosquito bites should be taken.
-An outbreak of Rift Valley Fever, spread by mosquitoes, killed over 222 people between November 2007 and January 2008.
 Cholera outbreaks occur.
 Water and food-borne diseases are common and travellers should purify drinking water and carry anti-diarrhoeal drugs.
 AIDS is a growing problem.
 Medical facilities in Khartoum are adequate for routine problems, but the war has resulted in shortage of many medicines and hospital equipment; visitors should ensure they have comprehensive medical insurance, which should include evacuation by air ambulance.

 View information on diseases:

 Become our Sudan Travel Expert